Advertisement

 A step-by-step guide to applying foundation

-Unlike products like mascara, which have a fairly universal application process, foundation can be used in countless ways.
+Unlike products like mascara, which has a fairly universal application process, foundation can be used in countless ways.
 Even if you take the same exact product, each method will reap a slightly different look.

 We're going to walk you through the basic steps professional makeup artists take and how to customize the process to fit your needs.
 And remember: As professional makeup artist Jenny Patinkin tells mbg, "I don't think there's any right or wrong way to apply foundation, as long as you are happy with the end result."